seyo-IV/VMWareReport/README.md

 The file button determines a File in which the report will be saved.

 All you now need to do is press Go and wait for your report to complete.
+# Tip #
+Open the desired script, then choose raw and follow the steps.
+To download only one script and not the whole repo use [wget -O somefile.ps1 -uri https://raw.githubusercontent.com/seyo-IV/VMWareReport/master/WPF-VMWareReport.ps1]

 # Addon #
 There is also a WPF Version of this one.